Remarks on strong phase shifts in weak nonleptonic baryon decays

 The $\alpha$, $\beta$, and $\gamma$ parameters can also be described within the helicity framework \cite{Lee:1957qs,ParticleDataGroup:2024cfk}.
 One angle $\phi$ is introduced, which means the phase difference between two different helicity amplitudes, and then $\beta$ and $\gamma$ can be derived from the relations $\beta =\sqrt{1-\alpha^2} \sin\phi$\, and \,$\gamma = \sqrt{1-\alpha^2} \cos\phi$.

-In Table~\ref{summary} we have collected the experimental data on the parameters $\alpha$, $\beta$, and $\phi$ and the phase shift in several two-body nonleptonic decays of the $\Lambda$ and $\Xi$ hyperons and of the singly charmed baryon $\Lambda_c^+$, including the aforesaid BESIII finding of large $|\delta_P-\delta_S|$ in $\Lambda_c^+\to\Xi^0 K^+$ \cite{BESIII:2023wrw}.
+In Table~\ref{summary} we have collected the experimental data on the parameters $\alpha$, $\beta$, and $\phi$ and the phase shift in several two-body nonleptonic decays of the $\Lambda$ and $\Xi$ hyperons and of the singly charmed baryon $\Lambda_c^+$, including the aforementioned BESIII finding of large $|\delta_P-\delta_S|$ in $\Lambda_c^+\to\Xi^0 K^+$ \cite{BESIII:2023wrw}.
+In the columns fourth to sixth, the values are quoted from the original published text, and some of them are averages ($\langle\alpha\rangle$, $\langle\beta\rangle$, and $\langle\phi\rangle$).
 In the seventh column, we give the values of $sign$ if known from the papers cited in the table.
 For comparison of alternative schemes, the last two columns contain the phase shifts obtained using Eq.~\eqref{newrelation2} with $sign=+1$ and $-1$, respectively, where slight differences between the results and those reported in the original papers are due to differences in computational accuracy.
-Evidently, the evaluated $\delta_P-\delta_S$ differ by $\pi$ between opposite $sign$ choices, but such a difference has no effect on the value of $\tan(\delta_P-\delta_S)$.
+Evidently, the evaluated \,$\delta_P-\delta_S$\, differ by $\pi$ between opposite $sign$ choices, but such a difference has no effect on the value of $\tan(\delta_P-\delta_S)$.

-It is important to note that in the experimental analysis of Ref.\,\cite{FNALE756:2003kkj} on $\Xi^-\to\Lambda\pi^-$ the amplitudes were defined according to Eq.\,\eqref{DefineI}, implying $sign=+1$.
-When the phase shift reported therein is $0.06\pm0.09$, then a positive $\alpha$ should have been measured, but this was not the case.
-This lack of consistency is also indicated in the table.
-The reason behind this is that the relation between $\alpha$, $\beta$, and the phase shift was not well considered when solving the arctan function, which has a range of [$-\pi/2$, $\pi/2$], and the choice of $sign$ would directly determine this relation.
+From the table, it is important to note additionally that in the experimental analysis of Ref.\,\cite{FNALE756:2003kkj} on $\Xi^-\to\Lambda\pi^-$ the amplitudes were defined according to Eq.\,\eqref{DefineI}, implying $sign=+1$, and $\delta_P-\delta_S=0.06\pm0.09$\, was reported, implying \,$\alpha>0$\, should have been found, but this was not the case.
+The reason for this lack of consistency, also evident in the table, is that the relation between $\alpha$, $\beta$, and \,$\delta_P-\delta_S$\, was not well considered when solving the arctan function, which has a range of \,[$-\pi/2$, $\pi/2$].

+The table further shows that for the same $sign$ choice the phase shifts in the $\Lambda$ and $\Xi$ modes are distinctly different, with one approaching 0 and the other near $\pi$.
+However, the \,$\Lambda\to p\pi^-$ phase shift can already be independently cross-checked with $p\pi^-\to p\pi^-$\, scattering data~\cite{Salone:2022lpt,Overseth:1967zz,Barnes:1960zz}, unlike \,$\Xi\to\Lambda\pi$.